-- We will enable people to become better connected with each other and encourage co-operation, mutual support and caring within their communities. - We will continue to support and signpost patients and clients into employment services to allow them to meaningfully contribute to their community. - We will support them to prosper by improving their financial wellbeing and ensuring there is access to appropriate financial services and support. - We will work with third sector partners to build community capacity and to increase the local opportunities available to our population.
+- We will enable people to become better connected with each other and encourage co-operation, mutual support and caring within their communities. - We will support the Renfrewshire Tackling Poverty Programme through a range of specific programmes. - We will continue to support and signpost patients and service users into employment services to allow them to meaningfully contribute to their community. - We will support them to prosper by improving their financial wellbeing and ensuring there is access to appropriate financial services and support. - We will work with third sector partners to build community capacity and to increase the local opportunities available to our population.